Planting Roses in our Desert Climate

 Planting a Bare Root Rose

 Planting of bare root roses in the ground in our climate requires specific methods to ensure the success of your plant.
 Early January is the best time to plant bare root roses here in the Coachella Valley.
-When ordering your roses schedule them, if possible, to arrive in early January.
-When the roses arrive open them immediately and submerge them completely in a container of water for at least twenty-four hours and up to three days before planting.
+When ordering your roses, schedule them, if possible, to arrive in early January.
+When the roses arrive, open them immediately and submerge them completely in a container of water for at least twenty-four hours and up to three days before planting.
 You do this to rehydrate the plants.
 The roots must be kept moist until the moment they are planted.
-Some rose growers advocate adding bleach and/or Superthrive to the water.
+Some rose growers advocate adding a few drops of bleach and/or Superthrive to the water.
 Dry roots equal a dead rose.
-While the plants are soaking it is a good time to take them out of the water one at a time and do some trimming.
+While the plants are soaking, it is a good time to take them out of the water one at a time to do some trimming.
 Trim off any broken roots and trim the canes by cutting to an outside bud.
-Remove any broken or crossing canes and remember you are going to have to cover the entire top of the plant with mulch after it is planted.
+Remove any broken or crossing canes.
+Remember, you are going to have to cover the entire top of the plant with mulch after it is planted.

 Carefully lift the root ball by holding the root ball and lower it into the partially filled planting hole.
-Do not lift by the canes since you might have all of the root ball disintegrate and cause damage and stress to your plant.
-Check to be sure that the plant is sitting high enough that the bud union on a grafted plant is one or two inches above the soil level (own root roses should be planted at approximately the same level at which it was growing in the pot).
+Do not lift by the canes since the root ball might disintegrate, causing damage and stress to your plant.
+Check to be sure that the plant is sitting high enough that the bud union on a grafted plant is one or two inches above the soil level (own root roses should be planted at approximately the same level at which it was growing in the pot.)
 Fill the hole half way with your soil mix and water.
-Then finish filling the hole and water again well.
-Form a ring of mounded soil around the edge of the planting hole to hold water and direct the water to your plants roots.
+Then finish filling the hole and water again.
+Form a ring of mounded soil around the edge of the planting hole to hold water and direct the water to your plant’s roots.

-When planting a bare root rose in a container you use the same methods you do when planting in the ground.
-Put soil in the pot and form a mound in the center to sit the plant on, spread the roots around the mound, fill half way, water in, fill the rest of the way, and water in again leaving an inch or two of the pot above the soil level.
-When moving a plant from one container to a larger container tip the container on its side, press down on the sides and roll the container back and forth to loosen the root ball.
+When planting a bare root rose in a container, you use the same methods you do when planting in the ground.
+Put soil in the pot and form a mound, fill half way, water in, fill the rest of the way, and water again, leaving an inch or two of the pot above the soil level.
+When moving a plant from one container to a larger container, tip the container on its side, press down on the sides, and roll the container back and forth to loosen the root ball.
 Then carefully slip the plant out of the old pot.
 Check the condition of the roots and look for roots that are growing in a circle around the pot.
-If they are growing in a circle around the pot the plant has become rootbound.
+If they are, the plant has become root bound.
 If this is the case, make a few cuts an inch or so into the soil and through the outside roots and work them loose with your fingers.
 You are now ready to move your plant to its new home.
-Partially fill the new pot with soil, set your rose in the center, fill soil around the plant and then water.
-Don’t forget the super phosphate.
+Partially fill the new pot with soil, set your rose in the center, fill soil around the plant, and then water.
+Don’t forget the superphosphate.
 I find that in our hot climate the organic mixture in the pots gets consumed rather rapidly and potted roses must have their soil replenished every year or two.